wormhole-foundation/trustless-generic-relayer/README.md

 ## Background

-In the current design of Wormhole, user applications have 2 options to relay messages across chains - (1) users manually redeem messages and (2) applications build and mantain a specialized relayer network.
+In the current design of Wormhole, user applications have 2 options to relay messages across chains - (1) users manually redeem messages and (2) applications build and maintain a specialized relayer network.

 Both of these paradigms present shortcomings for users and integrators respectively.
 For users, there is an added friction in the UX in the form of an additional interaction and requirement of owning assets on both the source and destination chain to pay for gas.
-For integrators, specialized relayers represent another piece of infrastructure that represents additional liveness and potential legal responsiblity.
+For integrators, specialized relayers represent another piece of infrastructure that represents additional liveness and potential legal responsibility.

 A decentralized network of generic relayers can address the shortcomings of both of the two current relaying methods by handling the cross-chain message redemption and submission on behalf of users and be a separate decentralized service that integrators can leverage.